eucalypto/smol-projects/training-repetition-logger/Readme.md

 Here are some extension ideas:

+### Graceful input validation

+Right now, the program tries to cast the input to int.
+When this fails it raises a ValueError, terminating the whole program.

+I want it to ask me again for input if this fails.

+### Amend last entry

+Sometimes I mistype the number and want to amend the last entry.

+### Assume last number as input

+Often I do the same amount of reps.
+The program should assume the last given amount as input if you hit "enter" without giving a number (input).

 ### Class structure

 Right now, it is one script.
 But if I want to make further extensions, I should split up the logic from the display (current: command line).
 This would allow me to set up a gui later without much hustle.